vyjith/simple_nginx_website/README.md

 The intention of this Repository is to create awareness about the Dockerfile and the usage of containerization.

-Please rechout to me if you have doubt regarding this.
+Please reach out to me if you have doubts regarding this.
+Thank you...

 ### ⚙️ Connect with Me